abjad.meter

 kernel

-The kernel datastructure.
+The kernel dictionary.